 Single pull handles about 5-12 inches long will look proportional to large pantry drawers and doors.
 However, it’s acceptable to opt for smaller pulls to keep a clean and simple profile for the handle.
 Remember, the hardware should have enough thickness to offer a better carrying capacity.

 (Fridge drawers, dishwashers)

 A size guide cabinet pulls size chart often emphasizes that longer drawers need longer pull lengths.
 Such is the case for smaller appliances, which require sturdy cabinet hardware.
 For this application, pulls around 12 inches long are ideal.

 Huge appliances will naturally need bigger pull handles because they demand more in terms of space.
 For this reason, a proportionate size for pulls in this application is about 18 inches or longer.

 Cabinet hardware may seem inconsequential, but this small item can make a huge impact on cabinetry!
-The best practice on how to choose the right size cabinet pulls is to strongly consider proportion and style.
+The best practice on how to choose the right size cabinet pulls (Learn: How to Choose Knobs or Pulls on Kitchen Cabinets) is to strongly consider proportion and style.
 If you need a professional’s insight on the best sizing for pull handles, our experts at Maxave Group are available to help.
 Contact us right away!